trived76/ECE1512-Homework3-LaneDetection/README.md

 # ECE1512-Homework3-LaneDetection
 This repository contains my work in the field of Lane Detection.

 Lane detection is performed with UNet semantic segmentation architecture.
-The model is trained on Berkley Dataset.
+Model is trained on the Berkeley DeepDrive dataset.

 For videos, please play it with the VLC player as there is some video compatibility issue with Media player.